Budapestby VisitCity Guides

 CarVia M7 motorway1h - 2h13,620-17,620 HUF totalMaximum flexibility, best for groups

-The South Shore captivates with its remarkably shallow waters that warm quickly under the Hungarian sun, creating ideal conditions for families with young children.
-Long stretches of sandy beaches define towns like Siófok and Zamárdi, where a vibrant, sometimes party-centric atmosphere prevails, especially during summer months.
-The energy here pulses with youth and excitement.
+The South Shore has super shallow water that heats up quickly in summer - perfect for families with small kids.
+Long sandy beaches stretch through towns like Siófok and Zamárdi, where there's this energetic, party-focused atmosphere, especially during summer months.
+The whole area buzzes with young crowds and excitement.

 View of Lake Balaton showing contrasting water depths and rocky northern shoreline